sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-modeling-simple/README.md

 })
 ```

+`async`/`await` works well with these because errors are automatically caught by error handling routes.

 ### Virtual Attributes

 Rather than doing calculations based on data in routes, you can store them as part of models.
 For example, a `dog` database record might store a dog's birthdate, but its age is calculated dynamically.
 This is called a virtual attribute.